Skip to main content

 • is having a flare up that is not getting better after 2 to 3 days of regular treatment

-• oozing, crusted or broken areas of skin, or if the area around the eczema looks red or feels hot - their skin may be infected
+• has oozing, crusted or broken areas of skin, or if the area around the eczema looks red or feels hot - their skin may be infected

 Lotions, creams or ointments used to moisturise your child’s skin are also known as emollients.

 Emollients are very effective at treating dry skin conditions, such as eczema.
-But there is a fire risk with emollients, especially those which contain paraffin.

 Warning